 RAM: 16GB DDR4 | STORAGE: 240GB SSD + 1TB HDD

 The iBUYPOWER Elite PRO9400 automatically comes across as a decent mid-tier gaming PC.
 The AMD Ryzen 5 3600 6-Core 3.6GHz CPU is good in terms of gaming achievement, but only when matched with a good GPU as AMD is known to lag behind other processors such as Intel by quite a bit.

 The only issue is the NVIDIA GeForce GTX 1660 GPU that is also provided is not too powerful, but combined you can still get some very promising gameplay for most current games on the market.
 This dedicated card is also VR ready meaning using this will not make you fall behind in gaming’s constantly evolving climate.

 The Elite PRO9400 also gives you a nice 16GB of DDR4 RAM, once again being very power efficient and also being plenty of RAM for all current games on the market.
 Due to its reasonable price, this is a nice addition as you really are getting your money’s worth.
-Matched with the other components of the PC, you are guaranteed some stress-free playing on most games, which is more than enough for the casual player.
+Matched with the other hardware of this gaming machine, you are guaranteed some stress-free playing on most games, which is more than enough for the casual player.

-Overall this is a good PC for running games on mid settings.
-Its pricing is reasonable and it is not likely that you’ll have to sink any money into upgrading in the near future.
-However, for those in need of some higher load gameplay, this probably isn’t the one for you.
+Overall this is a good computer for running titles on mid settings.
+Its pricing under 1000 dollars is reasonable and it is not likely that you’ll have to sink any money into upgrading in the near future.
+However, for those in need of some higher load gameplay, this is far from the best prebuilt gaming option on this list and probably isn’t the one for you.